tailwindcss-tutorials/tailwind-ninja-food/README.md

   - "build-css": "tailwindcss build src/styles.css -o public/styles.css"
 - The script from the docs:
   - "build-css": "npx tailwindcss -i src/styles.css -o public/styles.css --watch"
+- Note: the extention of live server is not working as expected.
+Namely the changes are not depiced on the website and we need to re-run the `build-css` cmd.
+Thus install as instructed the `live-server` globaly and have it running in a terminal.

 4. Taiwind Config